HUMAN NATURES

 Every day, without realising it, we are breathing in air that contains tiny fragments of plastic.
 These micro- and nanoplastics are so small that they are invisible to the naked eye, yet they can travel across cities, oceans, and even continents.

-A piece of plastic from a worn tyre, synthetic clothing, or degraded waste can break down into microscopic particles and be lifted into the atmosphere.
+Plastic from worn tyres, synthetic clothing, or degraded waste can break down into microscopic particles and be lifted into the atmosphere.
 Carried by winds, these particles can travel thousands of kilometres, reaching remote mountains, oceans, and even polar regions.

-To address this, we are developing new approaches that combine atmospheric modelling with Artificial Intelligence (AI) to better constrain emissions and track the movement of these particles.
-This research helps inform strategies to monitor and reduce plastic pollution at a global scale.
+To address these challenges, the research is developing new approaches that combine atmospheric modelling with Artificial Intelligence (AI) to better track the movement of airborne plastics and improve estimates of emissions.
+This work will help support future strategies to monitor and reduce plastic pollution on a global scale.

 Lu Shin Wong